 Healing from a back injury

-The trickiest part about healing from a back injury is the fact that the victim has to remain relatively still through the inflammation stage.
+The trickiest part about healing from a back injury is that the victim has to remain relatively still through the inflammation stage.
 This stage can take some time to move through.
 Even for less severe cases, inflammation can last days.

 A cycle of financial loss